DigitalLibraryofTennessee/dltn_docs_generator/docs/quarterly_harvests.rst

 If there are no bad records, the set can be added as is to Repox via OAI-PMH.
 If there are any bad records, they must be fixed by the partner or we must harvest the good records with `check and harvest <https://github.com/DigitalLibraryofTennessee/check_and_harvest>`_.

+See the `Check and Harvest Instructions <https://dltn-technical-docs.readthedocs.io/en/latest/tools/check_and_harvest.html>`_ for more information.

 Step Two: DLTN Metadata QA and Variety
 ======================================